-Managing the development of the new Met Office Hadley Centre regional climate modelling, HadGEM3-RA (the regional version of the new seasonal prediction and prototype global climate model HadGEM3), and its application in the WCRP Coordinated Regional Downscaling Experiment CORDEX and the new DfID-funded Climate Science Research Programme.
-For CORDEX, HadGEM3-RA will be run over all domains driven by reanalysis boundary conditions to establish the quality of the model and in the first CORDEX climate projection experiment for Africa which aims to provide results relevant to IPCC AR5.
-For CSRP HadGEM3-RA will be used for downscaling monthly to decadal predictions.
+Managing the development and application of the new Met Office Hadley Centre regional climate model, HadGEM3-RA (the regional version of the new seasonal prediction and prototype global climate model HadGEM3), and its application in the WCRP Coordinated Regional Downscaling Experiment CORDEX, the DfID-funded Climate Science Research Programme, a project for Met Service Singapore and the EU-funded EUPORIAS project.
+HadGEM3-RA will be run over all land regions driven by quasi-observed boundary conditions to establish the quality of the model and at a range of high and very high resolutions to demonstrate its ability to capture detailed aspects of weather and climate.
+It will then be used to downscale strategically selected subsets of CMIP5 model projections and monthly to seasonal predictions over various regions.

-Managing the development and dissemination of an ensemble downscaling version of the PRECIS regional climate modelling system and its deployment in East, South-east, South and West Asia for constructing climate scenarios and applying them in assessing climate impacts and vulnerability.
+Managing the development and dissemination of an ensemble downscaling version of the PRECIS regional climate modelling system and its deployment worldwide for constructing climate scenarios and applying them in assessing climate impacts and vulnerability.

-Lead author of the Regional Context chapter (21) of IPCC Working Group 2 Assessment Reports Five.
+Lead author of the Regional Context chapter (21) and the Summary for Policy Makers of the IPCC Working Group 2 contribution to Assessment Report Five focusing on Impacts, Adaptation and Vulnerability.

 Met Office focal point for the UNFCCC Nairobi Work Programme providing advice on climate projections, scenario development and application and downscaling relevant to climate change adaptation.